 - Bill Receipts

 - School and/or Work

 - Warranties and User Manuals

 I hope you find these tips helpful.
-Click here to see other tips from readers.
-Please post your favorite paper organization tips below.
+Click here to see other tips from readers and Please post your favorite paper organization tips below.